1 Year Part-time

 The Graduate Certificate in Aged Care Nursing studies the complex needs of the older person being cared for within diverse health care environments.
 The aim of this course is to strengthen and develop the knowledge, skills and attitudes of nurses caring for the older adult.
 The course provides an advanced grounding in methods of research, in addition to developing the theoretical and practical aspects of management, clinical practice and education in aged care nursing.
 The single units of study in this course draw upon the student’s nursing experience in aged care and combine this experience with theory, current research and best practice guidelines to enhance the student’s specialist knowledge and skills, critical thinking and analysis abilities and clinical decision-making within aged care environments.

-A Graduate Certificate in Aged Care Nursing is an investment in your future and will provide you with the knowledge and skills needed to ensure better outcomes for your patients and progress your career, leading to opportunities in clinical education, management and specialist nursing roles.
+A Graduate Certificate in Aged Care Nursing is an investment in your future and will provide you with the knowledge and skills needed to ensure better outcomes for the older person and progress your career, leading to opportunities in clinical education, management and specialist nursing roles.
 It is designed to empower nurses to become clinical and professional leaders required for the predicted reforms in health and aged care.

 This course is designed to develop specific learning outcomes.
 Students will:

 - integrate specialist knowledge, assessment skills and information to support an improved standard of client care

 - develop enhanced clinical decision-making skills using multiple modes of enquiry and collaborative approaches

 - establish and maintain effective therapeutic relationships with aged care clients, families, professional colleagues and stakeholders

 - critically analyse literature and develop evidence based nursing practice in aged care

 - advocate for clients within all aged care environments.